 1. Forgetting Your Pre-Launch

-When launching your very first crowdfunding campaign, you may naturally assume that you have time on your side; at the very least a few days to ease into the experience, get acquainted with your chosen platform’s quirks, and put together a strategy as you go along.
+When launching your very first crowdfunding campaign, you may naturally assume that you have time on your side to ease into the experience, get acquainted with your chosen platform’s quirks, and put together a strategy as you go along.
 However, the first 48 hours of your campaign are actually some of the most important to take advantage of, which means that your work starts much earlier than you might expect.

 It may sound contrary, but your first round of crowdfunding should actually take place before you officially go live with your campaign.
 One of the hardest parts of fundraising is spreading the word about your campaign on the platform itself.
 Because of these platform’s algorithms, the more money that you raise during your first 48 hours, the higher the chance you have of being “featured” and attracting new backers outside your immediate social circle.
 To that end, before your launch, try and persuade as many people as possible to commit to funding as soon as your campaign is live.
 Friends, family, and coworkers are all ideal targets to hone in on – the sum they give isn’t as important as their overall numbers, and the tight span in which they donate.